What is a Sanitary Sewer Overflow (SSO)?

 These interactive geographic information system (GIS) maps, updated nightly, plot all certified Sanitary Sewer Overflows (SSOs) and Private Lateral Sewage Discharges from sanitary sewer collection systems (not including any spills from wastewater (sewage) treatment plants), reported by agencies into the state’s online California Integrated Water Quality System.
 This includes the spill location, amount, source, and name of the responsible or reporting agency.
 The following links will take you to the State Water Resources Control Board’s spill maps.

-What is the Orange County WDR General Committee Meeting?
+What is the CA WDR Quarterly General Meeting?

 We hope this provides you with a general overview and an opportunity to explore links to more detailed information.